nicckko/nicckko/README.md

 Java and Web Developer
 ----------------------

-I started coding when I was in eighth grade and instant fell in love with it.
+I started coding when I was in eighth grade and instantly fell in love with it.
 I am a avid minecraft player so my first real language was Java.
 Probably not the smartest first pick but eh :P. I Learned java through coding minecraft plugins with the [Spigot API](https://www.spigotmc.org/).
 I then took a big turn west and hoped into web development because I wanted to hop onto the trend and try something new.
 Fast-forward to now, I have experience in coding sprint boot web aplications, [Spigot](https://www.spigotmc.org/) and [Paper](https://papermc.io/) plugins, and [Coding Unity games in C# (click here to play them they are fun)](https://github.com/tdi-games).

 *   🌍  I'm based in North America
 *   🖥️  See my portfolio at [This Link](http://https://professional-tdi.github.io/)